ankitects/anki-manual/src/files.md

 - Some system files

 You should never copy or move your collection while Anki is open.
-Doing so could cause your collection to become corrupted.
-Please don’t move or modify the other files in the folder either.
+Doing so could cause your collection to become corrupt.
+Please do not move or modify the other files in the folder either.

 ## Startup Options